srzio/Blue-Team/Defender labs/Securing SSH Server.md

-## -Securing the SSH Server
+## 🔒 Securing the SSH Server

-Lab Objectives : Perform and secure the OpenSSH service
+Let's Perform and secure the OpenSSH service

+# Objectives :

 -Hide SSH service version details
 -Run Brute Force attack on the root user and then take measures to prevent it